 Learning lino print - Practice makes perfect, ish

-How often do we think we need to be an expert at something the first time that we tried it?
+How often do we think we need to be an expert at something the first time that we try it?

 It's something I've been reflecting on while out on long walks.
-Two years ago I did a two-day navigation course in the Yorkshire Dales.
+Two years ago, I did a two-day navigation course in the Yorkshire Dales.
 I now think I should be an expert at navigation and happy in the mountains.
 But I’m not.
-I live in the vale of York.
+I live in the Vale of York.
 I don’t get up mountains very often.
-So I’m not going to be super confident the first time round.
-It’s going to take practice and it’s going to take time.
+So I’m not going to be super confident the first time around.
+It’s going to take practice, and it’s going to take time.
 I need to stop giving myself a hard time if I feel anxious or take a wrong turn.

 And the one thing to remember most of all?
-Is to enjoy the journey, rather than focusing on the end result.
+It is to enjoy the journey, rather than focusing on the end result.

-So if you are doing one of my online courses, been to my workshops or are teaching yourself.
+So if you are doing one of my online courses, have been to my workshops or are teaching yourself.
 Don’t be too hard on yourself.
-I’ve been practicing and making linocut prints properly for nearly 6 years and still have a lot to learn!
+I’ve been practising and making linocut prints properly for nearly 6 years and still have a lot to learn!

 Perfectionism

 But how many of us really do think that?
 We try something new.
-In our minds what we’ve made is rubbish or we’re no good at it.
-It doesn’t meet our very high expectations and we get disappointed.
+In our minds, what we’ve made is rubbish, or we’re no good at it.
+It doesn’t meet our very high expectations, and we are disappointed.
 Maybe give it a few more goes, then we give up.
 I was a bit like that with mountain biking.
 I’m technically not very good.
-Risk averse and a bit timid.
-I used to berate myself for not whizzing down a steep rocky trail when the friends I was with could.
+Risk-averse and a bit timid.
+I used to berate myself for not whizzing down a steep, rocky trail when my friends could.
 But just maybe I needed extra lessons that were right for me and a bit more time.
 Don’t we all learn at different speeds and in different ways?
 Maybe it was just about having fun.
-Maybe it was about finding people to cycle with that were at a similar level.
+Maybe it was about finding people to cycle with who were at a similar level.

 Lower your expectations

 Teaching linocut workshops has taught me many things.
 One of which relates to the above.
-Some students come along saying “I can’t draw” or “I’m not creative”, others have an array of crafts and creative hobbies.
-What I absolutely love is seeing how the first types of students blossom during the day.
-Their faces when they peel back the paper to reveal their first lino print is priceless.
+Some students come along saying “I can’t draw” or “I’m not creative”, while others have an array of crafts and creative hobbies.
+What I absolutely love is seeing how the first students blossom throughout the day.
+Their faces when they peel back the paper to reveal their first lino print are priceless.
 I confess I often have a ‘proud mum’ tear in my eye.
-I suspect their joy is in many ways, about having low expectations of what they’d make.
+I suspect their joy, in many ways, is about having low expectations of what they’d make.
 They booked a workshop to give something new a go, without the aspiration of becoming an expert at it in one day.

 Enjoy the process

 And there lies the secret.
 The joy of making is not about the finished product.
 It’s about the process.
-I could quite happily carve and print lino prints until the cows come home.
+I could quite happily carve and print linocuts until the cows come home.
 I get completely absorbed in what I’m doing in the state of creative flow.
 I’m the same with baking, sewing, upcycling stuff and DIY.
-In fact anything when I’m hands on making something.
-That’s my meditation, my switching off and happy place.
+In fact, anything when I’m hands-on making something.
+That’s my meditation, my switching off, and my happy place.

 Learning to linocut - my 1st linocut print